As a software developer, I want to squash feature branches onto

 fix: minor typos in code see the issue for details on the typos fixed fixes issue #12

 In software development, it’s been my experience that bugs are most often introduced at the boundaries between applications.
-Unit testing works great for testing the interactions that an open-source maintainer knows about, but do a poor job of capturing all the interesting, often unexpected, ways that a community puts a library to use.
+Unit testing works great for testing the interactions that a maintainer knows about, but do a poor job of capturing all the interesting, often unexpected, ways that a community puts a library to use.